andreyypopov/gpuPfem2/README.md

 ## Algorithm

-Solution of the 2D problem using PFEM-2.
+Solution of 2D and 3D problems using PFEM-2.
 The whole pipeline, including both particle and mesh steps, is working on GPU:

-1. Import of the mesh in DAT format (list of vertices and triangles, can be prepared in SALOME)
+1. Import of the mesh in DAT format (list of vertices and triangles/tetrahedra, can be prepared in SALOME)
 2. Setup of the Dirichlet boundary conditions
 3. Setup of the CSR matrix structure (analysis of the mesh connectivity)
 4. Initial seeding of the particles